Mugambi-Ian/bank-manager/README.md

-# bank-manager
+# Bank Manager

-A Java Swing application that uses a txt document as a local database.
-The application allows one to create a customer update their balance and transfer funds.
-It really simple plain Java.
+A Java Swing application that uses a txt file as a local database.
+The application allows the user to create  bank accounts for customers update their balance and transfer funds.
+It really simple plain Java and I enjoyed its retro look.